xfrocks/bdApi/docs/api.markdown

  * Also: the current user must have the __[bd] API: Send custom alert__ permission

 ### POST `/notifications/read`
-Mark all existing notifications as read.
-Since forum-2014092701.
+Mark single notification or all existing notifications read.
+Since forum-2021080600.

+Parameters:
+* `notification_id` __optional__: If `notification_id` is omitted, it's mark all existing notifications as read.

     {
         status: "ok",